 Further adding to the appeal is the fact that Belize is eager for new residents.
 This is one of the few countries where foreigners are afforded the same rights as locals in terms of property ownership, and the Belize government is even willing to offer tax breaks and incentives to people moving from abroad.

 But just because the market is familiar doesn’t mean that you don’t need a professional.
 A qualified Realtor, like one with Sunrise Realty, can help make sure that you avoid real estate scams and get a good deal on your property.
-Plus, Sunset Realty is the only agency that specializes in the Cayes.
+Plus, Sunrise Realty is the only agency that specializes in the Cayes.